Desire1991/Pewlett-Hackard-Analysis/README.md

 Deliverable 2: The Employees Eligible for the Mentorship Program

-The list below shows the summary of employees who are eligible for the mentorship program, based on their birthday.
+The table below shows the summary of employees who are eligible for the mentorship program, based on their birthday.

 •	78 Assistant Engineer